 This provides you with a quick snapshot of your highest-performing and lowest-performing campaigns/ad groups/ads regarding CPM.
-Click on the blue text to switch between highest and lowest.
+Click on the blue text to switch between the highest and lowest.

 This provides you with a quick snapshot of your highest-performing and lowest-performing campaigns/ad groups/ads regarding CPC.
-Click on the blue text to switch between highest and lowest.
+Click on the blue text to switch between the highest and lowest.

 This provides you with a quick snapshot of your highest-performing and lowest-performing campaigns/ad groups/ads regarding CPA.
-Click on the blue text to switch between highest and lowest.
+Click on the blue text to switch between the highest and lowest.